decaporg/decap-cms/docs/editorial-workflow.md

 There are no other configuration options right now.
 There are always three possible statuses, and new branch names are created according to the pattern `cms/collectionName-entrySlug`.

 ## About metadata

 Netlify CMS embraces the idea of Git-as-backend for storing metadata.
 The first time it runs with the editorial_workflow setup, it creates a new ref called `meta/_netlify_cms`, pointing to an empty, orphan tree.

 Actual data are stored in individual `json` files committed to this tree.

 ## Implementation

 Instead of adding logic to `CollectionPage` and `EntryPage`, the Editorial Workflow is implemented as Higher Order Components, adding UI and dispatching additional actions.

-Furthermore, all editorial workflow state is managed in Redux - there's an `actions/editorialWorkflow.js` and a `reducers/editorialWorkflow.js` files.
+Furthermore, all editorial workflow state is managed in Redux - there's an `actions/editorialWorkflow.js` file and a `reducers/editorialWorkflow.js` file.